jreisinger/jreisinger.github.io/cv.md

 Phone: +421 948 525 610

 I have been doing IT related stuff for companies of varied sizes and types for 10+ years.
-My experience is mainly in system administration and IT security.
+My experience is mainly in systems administration and IT security.
 I have touched several infrastructures and written quite a few scripts/programs.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at managing smaller projects and teams.
 I can